LCEnzo/Notif/frontend/lib/screens/README.md

 ### The entry point for users:
 Not really a screen, but should be mentioned nonetheless,
-- login/register: If the user is not already logged in
+- login: If the user is not already logged in
 - homescreen: if the user is logged in

-### Login/Register:
+### Login:
-- homescreen after logging in
+- homescreen: after logging in
-- maybe some intro or whatever after registering, but for now homescreen
+- register: button nav
+- forgot password: button nav

+### Regiser:
+- homescreen: after registering
+- login: back button

+### Forgot password:
+- login: back button

 ### Homescreen:
 - settings: a button or in a menu
 - about: a button or in a menu
-- login/register: after logging out
+- login: after logging out

 ### Settings:
 - homescreen: via back button I guess